-@P:HC We know finding meaningful employment is hard.
+@P:HC We know that finding meaningful employment is hard.

 By creating partnerships to harmonize skills, verify accreditation, and streamlining employers to potential employees: we can create a network where it’s easier to find a job that meets your skills.
 P: HC connects employers and employees in a transparent way, making it easier to meet safety regulations and decrease illegal and unsafe employment situations.